j-holub/Node-MPV/readme.md

   * `times` (optional) can be any *number > 0*, `inf` or `no`.
 Will loop of a fixed number of times (number), infinitely (`inf`) or will stop looping (`no`)

-  If `times` is not set, this will *toggle* the mute status between not looping and infinitely looping.
-If `times` is set, it will loop accoding to the passed value.
+  If `times` is **not set**, this will *toggle* the mute status between not looping and infinitely looping.
+If `times` is set, it will loop the track as often as the passed value.

 ## Information